PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 ## Python 2.7

-On December 31, 2019 the Python 2.7 version of PySimpleGUI will be **deleted** from the GitHub.
+On December 31, 2019, the Python 2.7 version of PySimpleGUI will be **deleted** from the GitHub.
 Sorry but Legacy Python has no permanent home here.
-The security experts claim that supporting 2.7 is doing a diservice to the Python community.
+The security experts claim that supporting 2.7 is doing a disservice to the Python community.
 I understand why.
 There are some very narrow cases where 2.7 is required.
 If you have one, make a copy of PySimpleGUI27.py quickly before it disappears for good.

 ---